-The Company holds notes receivable from former employees of the Company (under prior management), which were exchanged for two million shares of the Company.
-The notes are denominated in Canadian dollars and are reported at the translated U.S. dollar amount of \$775,800 (2013 - \$846,180).
-The notes are non-interest bearing and payable to the Company upon the earlier of the sale of the shares by the debtor or December 23, 2015.
+The Company holds notes receivable from former employees of the Company (under prior management), which were exchanged for three million shares of the Company.
+The notes are denominated in Canadian dollars and are reported at the translated U.S. dollar amount of \$650,250 (December 31, 2014 - \$775,800).
+The notes fell due on December 23, 2015 and will be settled through the return of three million shares to the Company.
+The planned settlement terms resulted in classification of the notes receivable to share capital as at December 31, 2015.

-Notes to the consolidated financial statements As at and for the years ended December 31, 2014 and 2013 Financial disclosures are presented in U.S. dollars unless otherwise noted
+Notes to the consolidated financial statements As at and for the years ended December 31, 2015 and 2014 Financial disclosures are presented in U.S. dollars unless otherwise noted